Trump to sign executive order requiring all babies born alive to get medical care

 The White House did not immediately release a copy of the order, or specify when the president will sign it.

-The president also said his administration bill boost federal funding for neonatal research.
+The president also said his administration will boost federal funding for neonatal research.

 Mark Randall, chairman of the breakfast, said several thousand people participated in the virtual event, which included Attorney General William P. Barr.